Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Conclusion

 \section{Conclusion}

-In this paper, we argue that the traditional CTDE framework is not centralized enough, since it falls short of fully utilizing global information for training, leading to an inefficient exploration of the joint-policy, and resulting in suboptimal outcomes.
+In this paper, we argue the traditional CTDE framework is not centralized enough, since it falls short of fully utilizing global information for training, leading to an inefficient exploration of the joint-policy, and resulting in performance degration.
 Thus, we propose a novel Centralized Advising and Decentralized Pruning framework, termed as CADP, to enhance basic CTDE with global cooperative information.
-We validate CADP over the common-used StarCraft II micromanagement benchmark and Google Research Football~(GRF) benchmark, and showcase that it yields results significantly superior to the state-of-the-art techniques.
-CADP can provide a more efficient training framework for any traditional CTDE-based method.
-As we just adopt simple and light network architecture, we believe there will be more discussion and exploration under CADP framework in the future.
+It is noting that our focus is not to design a new communication method.
+Our main contribution is adopting agent communication to enhance the basic CTDE framework for fully centralized training and still guarantees the independent policy for decentralized execution.
+As CADP provides a light yet efficient training framework for many traditional CTDE methods, we believe there will be more discussion and exploration under CADP framework.